Normal distribution: Using the Taylor series and Newton's method for the inverse function

+When the repeated computations converge to an error below the chosen acceptably small value, x will be the value needed to obtain a $\Phi(x)$ of the desired value, $\Phi(\text{desired})$.

 Standard deviation and coverage

-About 68% of values drawn from a normal distribution are within one standard deviation σ away from the mean; about 95% of the values lie within two standard deviations; and about 99.7% are within three standard deviations.
-This fact is known as the 68-95-99.7 (empirical) rule, or the 3-sigma rule.
+About 68% of values drawn from a normal distribution are within one standard deviation σ from the mean; about 95% of the values lie within two standard deviations; and about 99.7% are within three standard deviations.
+This is known as the 68–95–99.7 (empirical) rule, or the 3-sigma rule.